Search Wisconsin criminal records through official channels quickly and efficiently.

 To help simplify the process, obtaining legal counsel from an attorney or lawyer is advised.

-How To Check Prisoner Records in Wisconsin: Wisconsin State Prisons & Federal Prisons
+How To Check Prisoner Records in Wisconsin: WI State & Federal Prisons

 The search can be done with the inmate’s first or last name, demographics including their race, gender, age, their address, or the DOC number.
 Filtering results only to show those currently in jail or under community supervision is also possible.
 If the search generates more than 2000 results, the system will require additional criteria to be entered to narrow the results.